element-plus/element-plus/docs/en-US/component/form.md

 ## Alignment

 Depending on your design, there are several different ways to align your label element.
-You can set the position of `el-form-item` separately using `label-position`.
+You can set the position of `el-form-item` separately using `label-position` ^(2.7.7).
 If the value is not set, the `label-position` of `el-form` is used.

 :::demo The `label-position` attribute decides how labels align, it can be `top` or `left`.
 When set to `top`, labels will be placed at the top of the form field.